-To see diverse peoples become financially independent so they can do their life-purpose
+To see diverse peoples become financially independent so they can pursue their life-purpose

-To help willing people to pay off their debt, to create additional sources of income, and to develop themselves by providing wealth-builder tips so they can achieve a purpose-driven financial independence
+To help willing people to pay off their debt, to create additional sources of income, and to develop themselves by providing wealth-builder tips that will help them achieve financial freedom

 What makes WealthBuilderTips.com different from other personal finance blogs?

 I believe financial independence cannot be achieved by teaching you how to budget and/or how to create business alone.

 I am convinced that for you to become financially independent, you will first need to develop yourself then learn how to manage your personal finances and finally, create different sources of income.